johnpeart/johnpeart.github.io/_posts/2023-02-06-calculating-the-cost-of-subscriptions.md

 This year, like many years before it, one of my goals is to save some money.
 One good way to know how to save some money is to understand where all your money is going; and for me, that means looking at what I'm spending on subscriptions.

-Subscriptions are a money menace.
-They hook you in with a small monthly price but, soon enough, you've spent a large amount of money without really even realising it.
-So this month, I've gone through all my App Store subscriptions and all the apps on my phone to see which subscriptions I have and which ones can go the way of the Dodo.
+Why subscriptions?
+They are a money menace.
+They hook you in with a small monthly price but, before too long and multiple subscriptions later, you've spent a large amount of money without even realising it.

+Over the last month, I've gone through all my App Store subscriptions and all the apps on my phone, to see which ones I have and which ones can go the way of the Dodo.

 ## Streaming services

-Back in the day, you'd pay a chunk of money to Sky or Virgin and you'd get all the TV you ever really needed.
-Then streaming happened, and you got even more TV than you needed at a cheaper price.
-At this point, if you're like me, you cancelled your TV bundle and just had Netflix (and a TV Licence entirely so you could watch Doctor Who and Eurovision, obviously).
+Back in the day, you'd get all your TV through the BBC and probably a cable or satellite subscription.
+That would give you all the TV there was, and all the TV you ever really needed.

+Then streaming happened.
+That mean you got *even more* TV than you ever really needed, at a cheaper price.

+If you're like me, at this point you just went all in on Netflix[^TVLicence].
+Netflix isn't the only name in streaming now though.
 As of 1 January 2023, I was subscribed to numerous streaming services.

+[^TVLicence]: While keeping your TV Licence... so you could watch Doctor Who and Eurovision, obviously.

-### Sky
+### Sky *and* Netflix

+If you thought Sky just did ugly satellite dishes on the side of  your home, you'd be wrong!

-I wanted to get a TV for my bedroom and tried really, really hard to resist the urge to splurge on a super expensive LG OLED.
-Instead, I snagged a Black Friday deal and subscribed to Sky Glass and Sky Ultimate.
-The Sky Ultimate subscription also includes Netflix, which is usually £6.99, which means I can binge as many back episodes of Star Trek as I want *and you're not going to stop me!*
+Late last year I wanted to get a TV for my bedroom in my new place.
+I shopped around and was incredibly proud of myself for having resisted the urge to splurge on a super expensive LG OLED.
+Instead, I snagged a Black Friday deal and subscribed to [Sky Glass](https://www.sky.com/glass).
+Alongside it, I got a discounted, 18 month subscription to Sky Ultimate.
+That bundle gives me access to the core Sky entertainment bundle.
+It also includes Netflix – usually £6.99 a month – meaning I can binge as many back episodes of Star Trek as I want *and you're not going to stop me!*

-Whilst this is certainly the opposite of cord-cutting, it is a pretty good deal as a bundle and – unlike in the old days where you'd just get a set top box – the TV and soundbar come with it!
+Whilst this is probably the opposite of cord-cutting, it is a pretty good deal as a bundle and – unlike in the old days where you'd just get a power-hungry and ugly set-top box – the TV and soundbar come with it!

 ### Disney+

-After Netflix, Disney+ is probably the next big beast of the streaming market.
-I've subscribed to it for two years, subscribing to the annual bundle to save a slither on the costs.
+After Netflix, Disney+ is probably the biggest beast of the streaming market.
+I've subscribed to it for two years, choosing the annual bundle to save a slither on the costs.

 Whilst I've enjoyed the Mandolorian, and watched all the Avengers movies for the first time, I'm not convinced this is worth keeping as an annual subscription.
+There isn't enough good, original content to keep me stuck in the ecosystem year-round.

 It's on the chopping block when my subscription expires in April.

 ### Paramount+

 Paramount+ should be my favourite streaming service.
 Paramount owns Star Trek.
-If there was one service that I'd be willing to pay good money for, it's Paramount+.
+I _love_ Star Trek.
+If there was one service that I should be willing to pay good money for, it's Paramount+.
 Except Paramount+ doesn't actually have all of Star Trek on it, and the rest of its catalogue is dire.

 So, after a 1 week trial and a 1 month subscription to catch up on a couple of shows I couldn't watch anywhere else, it's a goner already.

+### Costs so far...

 {%  include blog/apps.html
     type="list"